Hawke's Bay Rugby Union: Club rugby

-Clubs

 Format

 After the 2019 club rugby season, changes to the two highest divisions of men's club rugby in Hawke's Bay were announced.
 Because the first round of the club rugby season of 2020 was cancelled due to the COVID-19 pandemic, these changes only took effect in 2021.

 The new format is as follows.
 In the first round of the season, ten Premier teams play for the Nash Cup.
 Only the top eight sides from the Nash Cup will play in the second round for the Maddison Trophy.
 The two lowest ranked Nash Cup teams will play in a modified Division 1 competition for the new Hepa Paewai Memorial Trophy, along with the six best teams of the round 1 Town & Country competition (two of five Country teams, four of 12 Town teams).

 At the end of the second round, the two clubs that reach the Division 1 final will earn promotion to the following year's Nash Cup, unless those clubs already have a Premier team in the Nash Cup competition.
 In that situation, the promotion goes to one or both of the beaten semi-finalists (if eligible themselves).
 In case two beaten semi-finalists are in contention for one spot in the Nash Cup competition, the winner of the earlier round-robin match between the two clubs will earn the promotion.

 The new format doesn't only introduce the new Hepa Paewai Memorial Trophy for Division 1, but also sees the introduction of a new trophy for Division 2, the Tom Mulligan Cup.

 There are no changes to the format of the women's, division 3 and colts' competitions.